UrbanOS-Examples/lexlogger/README.md

 Kibana - for searching and filtering log entries FluentD - for capturing logs from cluster nodes and shipping to the central store Elasticsearch - Used to collect and index log entries

+## ElasticSearch

+WARNING: This chart does  not support versions of ElasticSearch below 6.x